medialab/quenouille/README.md

 *Arguments*

 * **iterable** *iterable*: Any python iterable.
 * **func** *callable*: Function used to perform the desired tasks.
-The function takes any item yielded from the given iterable as sole argument.
-Note that since this function will be dispatched in worker threads, you should ensure it is thread-safe.
+The function takes an item yielded by the given iterable as single argument.
+Note that since this function will be dispatched in worker threads, so you should ensure it is thread-safe.
 * **threads** *?int*: Maximum number of threads to use.
 Defaults to `min(32, os.cpu_count() + 1)`
 * **key** *?callable*: Function returning to which "group" a given item is supposed to belong.
 This will be used to ensure maximum parallelism is respected.
 * **parallelism** *?int|callable* [`1`]: Number of threads allowed to work on a same group at once.
 Can also be a function taking a group and returning its parallelism.
-* **buffer_size** *?int* [`1024`]: Maximum number of items the function will buffer into memory while attempting to find and item that can be passed to a worker immediately, while respecting throttling and group parallelism.
+* **buffer_size** *?int* [`1024`]: Maximum number of items the function will buffer into memory while attempting to find an item that can be passed to a worker immediately, all while respecting throttling and group parallelism.
 * **throttle** *?int|float|callable*: Optional throttle time, in seconds, to wait before processing the next item of a given group.
-Can also be a function taking the current item, with its group and returning the next throttle time.
+Can also be a function taking the current item, preceded by its group and returning the next throttle time.

 *Using a queue rather than an iterable*